RexfordEssilfie/evently_app/README.md

 Evently is a social media platform where individuals can easily create and share events to any and everyone.

-## Homework Completed: 7/8
+## Homework Completed: 8/8 🎉
-🚧 This application is still under development.
-Stay tuned for more! 🚧
+This project is now considered complete for all CSC-324 class intents and purposes!

 ## Getting started